Glossary of Software Engineering Logic

 6. Refactoring Legacy Code Patterns

-Specific techniques for transforming spaghetti code into maintainable structures without breaking production stability.
+Specific techniques for transforming “spaghetti code” into maintainable structures without breaking production stability.

 7. Code Maintainability Metrics

 The ease with which a software system can be modified to correct faults or improve performance.
-If code isnt maintainable, its a liability, not an asset.
+If code isn’t maintainable, it’s a liability, not an asset.

 8. Boilerplate Reduction